miwipe/ngsLCA/bam_files/readme.txt

-This folder contains bam files woth alignments of short fragmented ancient DNA align to the refseq plastid database.
-The files can be parsed to ngsLCA for taxonomic classificaiton and eventually processed in the ngsLCA visualizing script ngsLCA_interpret.R.
+This folder contains bam files with alignments of short fragmented ancient DNA aligned to the refseq plastid database.
+The files can be parsed to ngsLCA for taxonomic classification and eventually processed in the ngsLCA visualizing script ngsLCA_interpret.R.